aholstenson/miio/docs/devices/README.md

 ## Models

-The table below indicates how well different devices are supported.
+The tables below indicates how well different devices are supported.
 The support column can be one of the following:

 * None - this device is not a miIO-device or has some quirk making it unusable